Biodiversity changes -

 September 24 2015: The science of the BONUS projects BIO-C3, INSPIRE and BAMBI was showcased during the highly attended all day theme session "From genes to ecosystems: spatial heterogeneity and temporal dynamics in the Baltic Sea" at the 2015 ICES ASC in Kopenhagen!
 See the BONUS news for more information.

-Want to know more about BIO-C3 activities?
+More BONUS BIO-C3 activities?
 Access the archive here!